volkandindar/agartha/README.md

 	- 'Authorization Matrix'
 	- 'Copy as JavaScript'<br/><br/>

-## Local File Inclusion, Path Traversal
+## Local File Inclusion / Path Traversal
 It supports both Unix and Windows file syntaxes, enabling dynamic wordlist generation for any desired path.
 Additionally, it can attempt to bypass Web Application Firewall (WAF) implementations, with various encodings and other techniques.
 - **'Depth'** is representation of how deep the wordlist should be.
 You can generate wordlists 'till' or 'equal to' this value.
 - **'Waf Bypass'** asks for if you want to include all bypass features; like null bytes, different encoding, etc.